OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ## **10 Interrupts**
 <a name="interrupts"></a>

-The Intel OFS platform supports interrupt through MSI-X feature.
-The Intel OFS reference platform supports at least 4 FME interrupts (PF only) and 4 AFU interrupts (PF and VF).
+The OFS platform supports interrupt through MSI-X feature.
+The OFS reference platform supports at least 4 FME interrupts (PF only) and 4 AFU interrupts (PF and VF).

 ### **10.1 MSI-X**